Church Of Christ Will Be Organized

 Second Auditorium 1970

 Later in 1970, Alfred Oswald came to preach.
 He worked with the congregation for three years.
 In February 1974, Paul Jergins began working with the church.
 He continued for almost eight-years with the congregation.
 Paul had retired from secular work and recently graduated from the Preston Road School of Preaching in Texas.
 With the help of good, faithful brethren, brother Jergins was able to keep the congregation together through some turbulent times in the late seventies.
 Paul semi-retired from preaching in December, 1980.
-Chris Steele, graduate of the Florida School of Preaching, was asked to come and be the fourth full-time preacher of the New Port Richey Church of Christ, starting in January 1981.
+Chris Steele, a graduate of the Florida School of Preaching, was asked to come and be the fourth full-time preacher of the New Port Richey Church of Christ, starting in January 1981.
+He retired in 2022.
+As the church celebrated its 63rd anniversary in May 2022, John Allan began his work as the next full-time preacher.

 Because of other congregations starting up in this fast-growing area of the county, the church felt the need to incorporate and to change the official name of the congregation to better identify themselves.
 Instead of the New Port Richey Church of Christ, they now would be known as the River Road Church of Christ.

-Over the next twenty-eight years, the church has continued to grow and change.
-As a whole Florida was attracting younger families and many were moving into the New Port Richey area.
-With the increased number of children it was necessary to build on again.
+The church has continued to grow and change.
+As a whole Florida was attracting younger families, and many were moving into the New Port Richey area.
+With the increased number of children, it was necessary to build on again.
 Three more classrooms, restrooms, a carport, and minister's study were added to the north side of the auditorium in 1983.
 A new fellowship hall (also used as a small auditorium), kitchen, and additional restrooms were completed in 1998.
 With an average winter attendance of nearly 170 it was necessary to remodel the original auditorium (constructed in 1960) and convert it into classrooms.
-Two permanent classrooms were added in 2000, with two more planned for the near future.
+Two permanent classrooms were added in 2000, with two more in 2015.

 Class Rooms & Car Port 1983